Learning to Erase Private Knowledge from Multi-Documents for Retrieval-Augmented Large Language Models

 \subsubsection{Rewritten Data Annotation}

-\paragraph{Definition of Private Information} To train the model capable of removing private information from documents, it is necessary to define what constitutes private information in the training data.
-Since RAG real users define privacy in a subjective and variable manner, we do not define private information explicitly.
+\paragraph{Definition of Private Information} To train a model capable of removing private information from documents, it is necessary to define what constitutes private information in the training data.
+Since the definition of private information is subjective and varies across RAG service providers, we do not designate entity types or relations as private in our training data.
 Instead, we adopt a random selection strategy to simulate diverse privacy definition scenarios.

-Specifically, given a query $q$ and the top-$k$ relevant documents $D = \{d_i\}_{i=1}^{k}$, a relation extraction model is then applied to each document $d_i$ to extract a set of entity-relation triples $g_i = \{[h, r, t]\}$.
+Specifically, given a query $q$ and top-$k$ relevant documents $D = \{d_i\}_{i=1}^{k}$, a relation extraction model extracts entity-relation triples $g_i = \{[h, r, t]\}$ from the document $d_i$.
 These extracted triples from all retrieved documents are merged into a knowledge graph $G$, representing a global set of all triples in documents $D$.
-We then randomly select a subset of entity-relation pairs from $G$ at a certain ratio as the candidate private information set $G_\text{pri}$\footnote{It is worth noting that the triples appearing in the query are not considered private information.}.
+A random subset of triples from $G$ is selected as the candidate private set $G_\text{pri}$\footnote{It is worth noting that the triples appearing in the query are not considered private information.}.
 The remaining triples in $G$, after excluding those designated as private, form the candidate public information set $G_\text{pub}$.
-To ensure a clean separation between private and public information(see Section~\ref{define}), we apply the following filtering steps: \begin{enumerate} \item Filtering public information: For the candidate set of public information $G_\text{pub}$, if the head entity $h$ and tail entity $t$ of a triple is connected in the private knowledge graph $G_{\text{pri}}$, the triple is considered potentially interfering with private information and is removed from $G_\text{pub}$. \item Filtering private information: For the candidate set of private information $G_\text{pri}$, delete triples whose head and tail entities are connected in the public knowledge graph $G_\text{pub}$, since these triples can be inferred from $G_\text{pub}$. \end{enumerate}
+To ensure a clean separation between private and public information(see Section~\ref{define}), we apply the following filtering steps: (1) For $G_\text{pub}$, delete triples whose head and tail entities are connected in the private $G_{\text{pri}}$, since these triples can be inferred with private information.
+(2) For $G_\text{pri}$, delete triples whose head and tail entities are connected in the public $G_\text{pub}$, since these triples can be inferred from $G_\text{pub}$.